Scorbinwen/Tensorflow-Installation/README.md

     from .cv2 import *
 ImportError: libgthread-2.0.so.0: cannot open shared object file: No such file or directory

-### Solve the problem above using commanc as follow:
+### Solve the problem above using command as follow:
-$apt-get update
+apt-get update
-$apt-get -y upgrade
+apt-get -y upgrade
-$pip install opencv-python
+pip install opencv-python
-$apt-get install libgtk2.0-dev -y
+apt-get install libgtk2.0-dev -y

-### use command "nvidia-smi" to monitor the usage of GPUs to see which processes that occupy the GPUs:
+## PS: use command "nvidia-smi" to monitor the usage of GPUs to see which processes that occupy the GPUs:
 fuser -v /dev/nvidia*
 this command may fail:
-$ fuser command not found
+$fuser command not found
 ### install the psmisc which contains command fuser:
 apt-get install psmisc